StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 State lotteryConnecticut Lottery18+Legal

-Commercial casinosn/an/aNot authorized in Connecticut
+Commercial casinosNot applicableNot applicableNot authorized in Connecticut

 Quick Visitor Reference

-• From New York City: Both resorts are about 130 miles northeast — roughly 2 to 2.5 hours depending on traffic
+• From New York City: Both resorts are about 130 miles northeast, roughly 2 to 2.5 hours depending on traffic

-• From Boston: About 100 miles southwest — 1.5 to 2 hours
+• From Boston: About 100 miles southwest, or 1.5 to 2 hours

 • Poker: Both properties have active poker rooms with daily tournaments and cash games